Milestones in the History of Cancer Control in Congress and at NCI

 Congress passes the Family Smoking Prevention and Tobacco Control Act, giving the Food and Drug Administration (FDA) the authority to regulate tobacco.
 The FDA is utilizing DCCPS research related to tobacco marketing, tobacco cessation, secondhand smoke, and other topics in implementing its regulatory authority.

 Congress passes the Patient Protection and Affordable Care Act (ACA), with multiple implications for the research agenda of DCCPS.
-The ACA supports cost of care research and comparative effectiveness research of the types that DCCPS has been initiating for many years.
-The ACA improves insurance coverage for many preventative care and screening services that are studied by DCCPS, as well as tobacco cessation treatments.
+The ACA supports certain types of cost of care research and comparative effectiveness research that DCCPS has been initiating for many years.
+The ACA improves insurance coverage for many preventive care and screening services that are studied by DCCPS, as well as tobacco cessation treatments.
 The ACA also requires the NIH to conduct research concerning screening and prevention of breast cancer in young women.

 Congress passes the Recalcitrant Cancer Research Act as part of the National Defense Authorization Act, instructing the NCI to develop scientific frameworks that will provide direction for research concerning the most deadly cancers such as pancreatic cancer.